shalin-rahman/real-world-oop/README.md

 #### Inheritance vs Composition:
 - **Inheritance**: "IS-A" (Rider IS A Person)
+   - Inheritance allows a new class (subclass) to inherit properties and methods from an existing class (superclass).
+This creates an "is-a" relationship.
+For example, an Rider class can inherit from a Person class, indicating that an rider "is a" person.
 - **Composition**: "HAS-A" (Restaurant HAS A Menu)
+   - Composition involves creating classes that include instances of other classes, forming a "has-a" relationship.
+For example, a Person class can have an Address object, indicating that a person "has an" address.

 ### Tips